 If you notice your orchid leaves are wilting despite regular watering, this can be due to a fungus gnat infestation as well as root rot.

 How to Treat and Eliminate a Fungus Gnat Infestation

 Looking at the life cycle of the fungus gnat above, you can see that the majority of the fungus gnat’s life is spent in the potting media and soil before the adult stage.
 Therefore, it would make the most sense to target the potting media in order to control the infestation.

-The eggs, larvae and pupae are not flying at this stage, making them easier to eradicate.
+The eggs, fungus gnat larvae and pupae are not flying at this stage, making them easier to get rid of.
 Trust me, it is hard to catch the flying adult fungus gnats.
 I have tried to catch them with my hands, but they are just too small and quick.
 More info on how to trap the adult fungus gnats below.

 Isolate the Infected Orchid

 Once you have identified the problem, you will need to immediately isolate the infected plant away from your other healthy plants.
 Inspect the neighboring plants as well for larvae or adult gnats around the pots or potting media.